-Partner this with sporadic lighting and an excitable audience, and concerts can become a difficult environment in which to capture enough great images to populate a full gallery.
+Partner this with sporadic lighting and an excitable audience, and concerts can become a difficult environment in which to capture enough great photos to populate a full gallery.

 Some find all this to be a hindrance, but others crave the rush!
 If you’re brave enough to explore this exciting creative adventure, this article gives you some tips to take with you to your next show.

 In order to talk about cameras, lenses, and filters, we must first consider the shooting situation.
-You will be very limited on your lighting and working with coloured bulbs that paint the subject with a very saturated colour.
+You will be very limited on your lighting and working with colored bulbs that paint the subject with a very saturated color.

 Live concerts are also high-energy and filled with action.
 Guitarists are swinging and percussionists are pounding.
 It makes it akin to action shooting, and this affects equipment choice.

 You want to pack your best low light camera.
 There are other factors that matter but low light capability is the most important for concert photography.
 Look for models that have less noise at higher ISO levels and sensitive sensors that do well in difficult lighting situations.

 In general, higher megapixel counts pick up much more detail than lower megapixel ones.
 However, the higher the megapixel count, the larger the file size.
 Make sure you stock up on a large SD or compact flash cards.

 Commonly used Canon camera bodies for concerts include the 5D line and 1Dx line.
 Look for fast cameras to ensure that you capture all of the moments you desire, like the 7D line.

 The quality and final image look is based on the type of lens used.
 Since you are shooting in low light situations, I highly suggest only looking at lenses with a maximum width f/stop of 2.8.
 Lower is even better.